 Located in the central South Pacific Ocean, this small group of islands draws plenty of tourists from across the globe to explore the pristine beaches, translucent waters, and tranquil surroundings.

 Despite being a paradise for travelers, many people are concerned about safety in Bora Bora.
-The post below aims to put visitors’ fears to rest and answer the question about how safe is Bora Bora?
+The post below aims to put visitors’ fears to rest and answer the question about Bora Bora’s safety.

-You can enjoy an interruption-free holiday and avoid any hazards if you follow the safety advice mentioned in this article and properly understand the threats that this location poses, which are minimal in nature.
+You can enjoy an interruption-free holiday and avoid any hazards if you follow the safety advice mentioned in this article and properly understand the threats that this location poses, which are minimal.

-So let’s get started and discover everything you need to know about traveling to Bora Bora!
+So let’s start and discover everything you need about traveling to Bora Bora!

 Why Visit Bora Bora?

 Bora Bora is a small group of islands (part of the Leeward Islands) with a lot of beauty.
-The closely connected group is only about six miles long and a little more than two miles broad.
-A dormant volcano erupts at its heart, spreading over lush jungle before crashing into an azure lagoon.
+The closely connected group is only about six miles long and slightly more than two miles wide.
+A dormant volcano erupts at its heart, spreading over a lush jungle before crashing into an azure lagoon.